WhitmanHall/WhitmanHall.github.io/_posts/2024-07-11-Solar-Water-Heater.md

 *Assembled trough with frame, plastic and linkage triangle*

 ![](/assets/img/swhbuild8.jpg)
-*Eddie screwing the passthrough bearing to the A-frame*
+*Eddie screwing the pass-through bearing to the A-frame*

 ![](/assets/img/swhbuild9.jpg)
 *Completed A-frame and trough assembly mounted to baseplate with pass-through hole for heater pipe*